trzsz/trzsz.github.io/ssh.md

   # When tssh searches and selects a server, the number of records displayed on each page, the default is 10.
   PromptPageSize = 10

+  # When tssh searches and selects a server, default is normal mode similar to vim.
+Configure to search mode as follows:
+  PromptDefaultMode = search

   # When tssh searches and selects a server, the items displayed in details.
 The default is as follows:
   PromptDetailItems = Alias Host Port User GroupLabels IdentityFile ProxyCommand ProxyJump RemoteCommand

+  # Auto set terminal title after login.
+It will not be reset after exiting.
+Please set PROMPT_COMMAND in local shell.
+  SetTerminalTitle = Yes
   ```

 ## Other Features

-- Use `-f` to run in the background, you can also add `--reconnect`, it will automatically reconnect when the background process exits.
+- Use `-f` to run in the background, you can add `--reconnect`, it will automatically reconnect when the background process exits.

 - Use `--dragfile` to enable the drag and drop to upload feature.
 If you want to enable it by default, you can configure it in `~/.ssh/config` or in the extended configuration `ExConfigPath`: